wavemaker/docs/learn/how-tos/user-driven-dynamic-roles.md

 ### How this document helps

-1. Handling complex application permissions by defining application roles dynamically without many code changes.
+1. Handling custom application permissions by defining application roles dynamically without many code changes.
 2. Helps developers design and manage the roles and allow role-based actions dynamically with a Proof of Concept (PoC).

 ## Implementation